canvas-medical/documentation/collections/_api/documentreference.md

                     description: Type the reference refers to (e.g. "Practitioner").
               - name: valueBoolean
                 type: string
-                description: Value of extensions for Priority and Requires Signature.<br><br> The `valueBoolean` attribute is needed for the Priority extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-priority` and for the Requires Signature where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-requires-signature`. <br><br> Priority is a field on the underlying Canvas document that is related to this DocumentReference resource and determines the priority of the document, while Requires Signature is also a field on the underlying Canva document that determines where the related document requires Practitioner's signature.
+                description: Value of extensions for Priority and Requires Signature.<br><br> The `valueBoolean` attribute is needed for the Priority extension where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-priority` and for the Requires Signature where the `url` is `http://schemas.canvasmedical.com/fhir/document-reference-requires-signature`. <br><br> Priority is a field on the underlying Canvas document that is related to this DocumentReference resource and determines if the document should be prioritized, while Requires Signature is also a field on the underlying Canva document that determines where the related document requires Practitioner's signature.
           - name: status
             description: >-
               The status of the document reference. <br><br>